 As far as specific diversification practices go, the firm will look to split your money across a multitude of asset classes and securities.
 In addition, your advisor will diversify throughout domestic and global markets.

 Corient Capital Partners, LLC

 Fee-based Corient Capital Partners, LLC takes the second spot on this list.
 There is a $5 million account minimum at this firm, along with a $25,000 minimum annual fee.
 As a result of this high minimum, most of the firm’s client base is comprised of high-net-worth individuals.
-The firm also maintains accounts for non-high-net-worth individuals, trusts, estates and businesses.
+The firm also maintains accounts for non-high-net-worth individuals and businesses.

-The firm employs two chartered financial analysts (CFAs), one certified financial planner (CFP) and one certified investment management consultant (CIMC).
+The firm employs two chartered financial analysts (CFAs) and one certified financial planner (CFP).
 The staff here can earn performance-based fees.

 Certain members of Corient’s advisory staff are licensed insurance professionals.
 While these advisors do not earn commissions from insurance sales, they can receive referral fees for referring clients to an insurance provider.
 This presents a potential conflict of interest, but the firm is still a fiduciary, so you can rest assured that they’re required to work in your best interest.